The Stadium at the ESPN Wide World of Sports: History

 Originally, Disney planned for no MLB permanent spring training tenant for the stadium, instead using as a Grapefruit League neutral site with rotating teams.
 However, the Braves organization became interested and moved in.

 The Ballpark opened with the rest of Disney's Wide World of Sports Complex on March 28, 1997, with an exhibition baseball game between the Atlanta Braves and the Cincinnati Reds.
 The Gulf Coast League Braves began play at the stadium in 1997, while the Atlanta Braves started its 20-year spring training lease in 1998.

 In 2000, after years of poor attendance at Tinker Field, the Orlando Rays moved to the Ballpark.
-However, the Rays, continued to draw barely 1,000 fans a game in their new stadium.
+However, the Rays continued to draw barely 1,000 fans a game in their new stadium.
 Things improved somewhat over the next three seasons; the Rays drew 150,051 fans in 2003, more than twice what they had seen just a few years earlier at Tinker Field, but still last in the league.
 Following the 2003 season, the Rays moved (breaking a 10-year lease at Disney after just four years) and became the Montgomery Biscuits.

 The venue hosted the 2001 Atlantic 10 Conference baseball tournament, won by Temple.

 The old style manual score board was replaced in 2003 with a larger electronic scoreboard and message center.
 Champion Stadium was used during first-round games for the 2006 World Baseball Classic.
 It hosted Pool D, and featured teams with professional players from Venezuela, Australia, Dominican Republic and Italy.

-The stadium hosted its first regular season MLB games from May 15 through 17, 2007 season when the Texas Rangers played the Tampa Bay Devil Rays in a three-game series.
-The three games drew a total of 26,917 fans, and attendance went up each game.
-In April 2008, the Rays moved another series, this time against the Toronto Blue Jays, to Orlando.
+The stadium hosted its first regular season MLB games in May 2007 when the Tampa Bay Devil Rays swept the Texas Rangers in a three-game series.
+The series drew a total of 26,917 fans, and attendance went up each game.
+In April 2008, the Rays played another three-game series at the stadium, where they swept the Toronto Blue Jays.

 In January 2017, the Braves announced a formal agreement to move their spring training home to CoolToday Park in North Port, Florida, which opened in 2019.

+The stadium will host two games by the Savannah Bananas in late May 2026.